 We will only share your personal data with another organisation with your explicit agreement, (unless we are otherwise permitted or required to do so under data protection rules, or order of a court or other competent regulatory body).

-We may share your information with any ecclesiastical body enjoying canonical jurisdiction or powers of governance.
+We may share your information with departments within the Catholic Church (referred to as an ‘ecclesiastical body enjoying canonical jurisdiction or powers of governance’).